-[Reply] Automation rules
+[Reply] Setting up Automation Rules

 Automation Rules are only available on our Business Plan.
 More information on our plans can be found here.

-Setting up Rules
+Setting up Automation Rules

 To get started, click Settings on the left hand side of your dashboard and then select the Rules tab.

 Click New Rule.

 The first thing to do is select the filter you'd like to use.
 Filters allow you to target specific conversations, based on criteria such as keywords or language, which you can then apply automated actions to.
 Here's a run down of the filters you'll see:

 - Contains: Filter conversations by keyword, hashtag or phrase.
 This will search the body text of a thread item, e.g. a tweet or Facebook comment.
 This is one of our most popular filters.

 - Contains (Include Links): Similar to the Contains filter, but also searching within links.
 For example, you could use this filter to search for keywords within links like UTM parameters, or to filter conversations that contain shortened links, e.g. buff.ly or bit.ly.

 - Contains Only Mentions: Filter conversations that only include mentions, but no actual text content.
 For example, when a Facebook user only tags a friend in a comment on a post.